murraycu/angular-bigoquiz-client/README.md

 ## Deploying to AppEngine

-Run 'ng build --prod' then:
+Run 'ng build --configuration "production"' then:
 Run `gcloud app deploy`, assuming that the gcloud SDK has been configure correctly for the correct project, and that project is active.

 This uses the app.yaml file.